-The main damage robocalls and spam calls from fraudulent and scammers comes to you with the damage: identity theft and money stealing.
+The main damage robocalls and spam calls from fraudulent and scammers come to you with the damage: identity theft and money stealing.

 It is admitted that the essential aim of fraudulent and spammers is to get your money.
-To achieve their goal, they usually pretend themselves to be an official in government, charity organization, bank, etc. Moreover, they always threaten you if you refuse to pay the money.
+To achieve their goal, they usually pretend to be an official in government, charity organizations, banks, etc. Moreover, they always threaten you if you refuse to pay the money.
 Don’t be so nervous as you receive a call like that.
-Government usually contact with you through emails.
+Government usually contacts you through emails.

 Why is it Difficult to Stop Robocalls?

 Robocalls are easily set up actually because of the wide application of VOIP technology that leads online calling to have a low cost and easy access.
 Thousands of robocalls can be made at such a low cost, which makes it easy for fraudulent and spammers to make robocalls easily and cheaply.
 The technology also makes them difficult to be tracked because whenever there’s internet access, robocalls can be made.
 For example, the unwanted Chinese robocalls are usually made from mainland China but to people in the US.

 You can register your home or mobile phone number for free.
 As you’ve successfully registered such a service, telemarketing calls won’t arrive at your landline or smartphones.
 However, the Do Not Call has a limitation that other types of organizations may still call you like charities, political groups, debt collectors and surveys.

 Use Calls Blocking Tools Provided by Phone Service Provider

 The leading phone service providers, like Verizon and AT＆T, provide call blocking services to their users and some of them are even free to use.
 Contact your phone service provider to find it out to use to block spam calls.